shi-hao/computer_network_prog/7-network_tools/5-dig_host_nslookup.md

 **nslookup**

 ## dig
-get the ip from domain using, only output the ip
+get the ip from domain, only output the ip
 <pre>
 dig +short [domain]